February 10, 2022

 The consensus model is one of the most oft-used captive company governance models.

-As name implies, the consensus model assumes that all board members are equal and therefore equitably share in the responsibilities and work together to develop policies and solutions based on consensus.
-This strategy works especially well when boards have 5 people or less because this environment is ideal for making sure everyone is heard.
+As the name implies, the consensus model assumes that all board members are equal and, therefore, equally share responsibilities and work together to develop consensus-based policies and solutions.
+This strategy works especially well when boards have five people or fewer because this environment is ideal for ensuring everyone is heard.

-Importantly, all of those motions and decisions get recorded so there’s a history or all things discussed – when dividends we requested and why, as well as record keeping for policies or claims issues.
-Because everything gets recorded, we have a clear roadmap from where we started and what the objectives were.
-If the business ever changes, there is that history that any new stakeholder would be able to review of everything that went on with the captive insurance model.
+Notably, all those motions and decisions are recorded, so there’s a history of all discussions—when dividends were requested and why- and record keeping for policies or claims issues.
+Because everything gets recorded, we have a clear roadmap from where we started and the objectives.
+If the business ever changes, there is that history that any new stakeholder could review of everything that went on with the captive insurance model.

 In determining your options for governance in your captive company, the governance models you can consider include the: